enriquepablo/nlproject/docs/bnf.rst

-The reason we distinguish time (it would in principle suffice to represent times as just another modifier in the predicate) is because we want to allow for the present continuous (this is, for facts in which we know the starting instant but not the ending instant).
+The reason we distinguish time (it would in principle suffice to represent times as just another modifier in the predicate) is because we want to allow for the present continuous (this is, for facts that have a starting instant but not an ending instant).
 To do this, we employ some non-monotonic technique.
 Now, the logic we have drawn up to this moment is strictly monotonic.
 And non-monotonicity scares the hell out of me.
-So, we isolate time in a reserved place and treat it very carefully.
+So, we isolate time in a reserved place and treat it very carefully, and make it optional.

 Time can thus be given as an instant or as a duration.
 To assert facts, or to specify conditions in rules, we can only use the present tense.